How 1 Simple Mistake Increases Your Customers' Trust

 Imagine all those potential customers scrolling on by if this post had been all about how many solar panels they were installing.

-Most companies think to be credible they need to state the "boring" and list only the things they are doing well.
+Most companies think that to be credible, they need to state the "boring" and list only the things they are doing well.
 They seem content with filling the space on their websites with platitudes.

-Now consider how Innocent Drinks talk about their sustainability goals
+Now, consider how Innocent Drinks talks about their sustainability goals

 Being transparent about what they are still "working on" and where they may be failing makes what they say believable.